Matematikoi/query-generator/docs/endpoints/filter.md

     above this threshold will be grouped into the last bin.
 - total_bins (int): The total number of equi-width bins to create between 0 and the `upper_bound`.

+# Output

+Additionally to filtering this filter will group the queries by their join signature.
+Meaning that queries that have the exact same join structure will be under the same folder.
+The name of the folder will be the integer representation of the bitmap that identifies the join signature.